 Authorship in MEDLINE®

 A MEDLINE citation may contain an array of personal author names, group (or corporate) author names, and collaborator names.
-This Fact Sheet explains the current policies that are followed in designating these forms of authorship in MEDLINE.
+This Fact Sheet explains the current policies for designating authorship and other contributions in PubMed/MEDLINE.

 Personal Author Names